RudiHansen/monitor/readme.txt

 General:

 Computer Status:
-    Make output to terminal use urwid.
+	Repeated reading of CompStats, and output

 Changlog.